Over 60? How to Use Smartphone Apps to Lose Weight and Track Fitness

 Depending on whether you have an iPhone or an Android, Apple Health and Google Fit are great ways to track your overall health.

-Apple Health does the following:
+Apple Health comes automatically with your iPhone and does the following:

 - Tracks your steps and distance traveled